CloudLabsAI-Azure/OpenHack/Coach/Challenge-5.md

     ```

-1. Here is the main app.js file with three routes and lazy loading using Bootstrap tabs:
+1. Here is the main **app.js** file with three routes and lazy loading using Bootstrap tabs:

+1. Replace the following placeholders with your actual Cosmos DB configuration:

+    - your-cosmosdb-url
+    - your-cosmosdb-primary-key
+    - your-database-name
+    - your-container-name

     ```
     const express = require('express');